tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/copy.md

             The container image registry reference that this Flight will use (See IMAGE SPEC below)

-            NOTE at this time the if the registry is omitted, such as `nginxdemos/hello:latest` a default registry of `registry.hub.docker.com` will be used.
+            NOTE at this time the if the registry is omitted, such as `nginxdemos/hello:latest` a default registry of `registry.cplane.cloud` will be used.
 This may change in the future, so it is recommended to always specify a full image reference path.

             [aliases: img]